azurblau82-COH/Python-Challenge/README.md

 # Python-Challenge
 Pybank.py contains codes for Pybank.
 Pypoll.py contains codes for Pypoll.
-"Resources" folder contains the CSV files used.
+"Resources" folder contains the CSV files used for the analyses.
-"Analysis" folder contains the text files that have the results from my analysis
+"Analysis" folder contains the two text files written out by the Pybank.py (Financial analysis) and Pypoll.py (Election)